 The City encourages citizen participation in the development of substantial amendments.
 Substantial Amendments to the Annual Action Plan shall be made available for public review for a 30-day period.
+The public comment period may be shorter if authorized by special waivers or flexibilities as specifically described in Section L of this document.
 Written comments will be accepted during public review period.
 Comments should be directed to the Deputy City Manager or designee.
 A summary of the comments and the City's responses to the comments will be attached to the Action Plan Substantial Amendment.